Monday, December 2, 2024

 The holidays are upon us.
 For some they bring the joy of being with family and friends and watching the big game on tv.
 For others, the prospect of interacting with family and friends might not be so pleasant.
-In fact, it might bring angst and anxiety especially if certain relationships are strained due to personality clashes, unresolved issues, differences in values, and the like.
+In fact, it might bring angst and anxiety especially if certain relationships are strained due to personality clashes, unresolved issues, differences in values, old hostilities and the like.
 The good news is we don't have to allow these issues get in the way of enjoying the holidays.
-To the rescue with a solution so read on....
+To the rescue with some solutions read on....

-You and I don't need drama queens, arguments, egos, or conflict on a holiday or any other day of the year.
+You and I don't need drama queens, arguments, egos, or conflict on a holiday or any other day of the year for that matter.
 Nor is it a time to try to resolve issues.
 That needs to be done before the holidays hit so you can enjoy them together in peace and unity.
 If family can't control their emotions, it is best to let them celebrate elsewhere.
 Some of the best holidays have been spent at friends' homes or at home with myself, truly.

 People have to make getting along a priority and if they can't or don't then, let them be.
 This can involve communicating clear boundaries ahead of time so you set the expectations.
 It's not worth losing your peace and joy just to have people in the house who don't care if they ruin the entire day.
-So this week, I am sharing 7 tips to help you keep your peace and your joy during the holidays.
+So this week, I am sharing 8 tips to help us all keep our peace and our joy during the holidays.

 1. Let Go of Expectations